barakbbn/CSharpLinqToIterationWorkshop/Exercises/4_Yield/Exercise_4A/README.md

   - First it should yield return all the left side,
   - Then the `Value` property of the current node
   - And lastly, the right side of the tree
-  > Keep in mind that the node's Left or Right properties can be `null`
+  > Keep in mind that the node's Left or Right properties can be `null` and therefore should be ignored

 **Example**